dsalisbury1141/Laboratory-Testing-Matplotlib/README.md

 1. I am learning that when I am about to give up I find the solutions or am offered help by the amazing tutors and BCS and TA's I big thank you!!
 2. I learned that I need a lot more practice with Scatter plots
-3. I released that if I was talked with this in a real world scenario that I would have used a lot more data than provided, I do not feel that the outliers are actuate based on
+3. I realized that if I was tasked with this in a real world scenario that I would have used a lot more data than provided, I do not feel that the outliers are actuate based on enough data